CS5008Fall2025/research-paper-AliyaSalmanova1/README.md

 From the table, we can see that as N doubles, the search operations divided by N increases approximately by 1.
 For example, search ops/n for 25 is 3.760, and for 50 it is 4.740.
-This proves that the searching operation of an AVL Tree is O(log n), for both average case and worst case.
 The balance ops increases every N by either 1 or 0.
 However, the balance operation happens during searching, and is O(1) time, so the balancing part of the algorithm is O(1).

-This proves that the overall algorithm of inserting to an AVL tree is O(log n), and more precisely, O(log2 n).
+The search and balance operation counts together support the theory that inserting into an AVL tree has a runtime of O(log n), as the height of the tree grows proportionally to log2 n.

 The Balance Ops / N column is also consistent with known amortized analysis from literature.
-Mehlhorn and Tsakalidis analyze insertions into AVL trees and show that over any sequence of n insertions into an an AVL tree, the total number of balance changes (rotations and height updates) is at most 2.618n. [^6]
+Mehlhorn and Tsakalidis analyze insertions into AVL Trees and show that over any sequence of n insertions into an an AVL Tree, the total number of balance changes (rotations and height updates) is at most 2.618n. [^6]

 Below I have included 3 graphs showing the search operations and balance operations